infernet-h2020/pfam_interactions/src/README.md

 complex is missing)

-## Required software

-The free molecular visualization software [VMD][vmd] Version 1.9.3 is needed to compute the exposed surface of the interacting residues.

 ## Tutorial - Testing the quality of a DCA contact prediction based on Pfam MSAs

 The main scope of the Pfam interaction database presented in this repository is to serve